 Juliette Fay’s second novel, Deep Down True: A Novel is a book that you will not want to put down even when you get to the last page!
 This book is delightfully heartwarming with a touch of comedic moments and unexpected suspense.
 Juliette Fay has a way of captivating a reader with her words.
-Her characters are easy to relate to, because they don’t fit the cookie cutter image that some authors like to create, which is becoming repetitive and non-shockingly boring.
+Her characters are easy to relate to since they don’t fit the cookie cutter image that some authors like to create, which is becoming repetitive and non-shockingly boring.

-Plot: Deep Down True: A Novel is the story of Dana Stellgarten, a quintessential good girl whose unfailing “niceness” is acquiring a surprising edge.
+Deep Down True: A Novel is the story of Dana Stellgarten, a quintessential good girl whose unfailing “niceness” is acquiring a surprising edge.

 Recently divorced and running low on funds, Dana has her hands full as the shock waves from her husband’s departure reverberate through her family.
-7 year old happy-go-lucky Grady suddenly develops anger issues and 12 year old Morgan is struggling with an eating disorder, while she tries to keep her head above the shark-infested waters of middle school.
-Then Dana’s 16 year old niece, Alder, comes barging into their lives – literally – carrying with her a deep and mysterious sorrow, yet also bringing into their fraying existence a precocious unexpected element of maturity and insight to their tightly-knit circle.
+7-year-old happy-go-lucky Grady suddenly develops anger issues and 12-year-old Morgan is struggling with an eating disorder, while she tries to keep her head above the shark-infested waters of middle school.
+Then Dana’s 16-year-old niece, Alder, comes barging into their lives – literally – carrying with her a deep and mysterious sorrow, yet also bringing into their fraying existence a precocious unexpected element of maturity and insight to their tightly-knit circle.

 The product in this review was provided to the reviewer for keeps and the purpose of writing a review.
-This in no way effects the quality of the review provided.
+This in no way affects the quality of the review provided.
 No monetary exchange occurred in exchange for the writing of the review.
 The views expressed in this review are strictly that of the reviewer.
 All reviews provided here are the work of the reviewer and remain completely unbiased.